 d) be able to write clear, concise prose

 e) be able to formulate and defend a thesis

 f) be able to locate and analyze primary source materials

 g) be able to use the Chicago Manual of Style “notes-bibliography” system for citations and bibliography

-2. History majors must develop a breadth of historical knowledge that represents awareness of the diversity of human experiences across both geographical and chronological borders.
+2. History majors must develop a breadth of historical knowledge that addresses the diversity of human experiences across both geographical and chronological borders.

 3. History majors will organize and present detailed information and complex ideas in class discussions and oral presentations.

 4. History majors should be able to work collaboratively.